 When you ask people what they know about New Zealand there is one thing (apart from Hobbits) that usually springs to mind – our beautiful beaches.

 With stretches of white sand and picture-perfect blue waters on the east coast, to the black-sandy, rough and tumble crashing waves on the west, New Zealand beaches have it all.
+Kiwi holiday makers love the Coromandel, which is why our short easy Coromandel Caper 4 day tour from Auckland is always a winner!

 Of all these New Zealand beaches it’s hard to pick those that truly stand out, but one that often tops lists as the most iconic and loved is the aptly named Hot Water Beach.